troch/aval/README.md

 ## Installation

-It is available on npm:
+It is available on npm and bower:

     $ npm install --save izit
+    $ bower install --save izit

+It is available in commonJs format, AMD and global (bundled and uglified).

 ## Usage